phaserjs/phaser/README.md

 * Vastly improved orientation detection and response speed.
 * Added custom callback support for all Touch and Mouse Events so you can easily hook events to custom APIs.
 * Updated Game.loader and its methods.
 You now load images by: game.load.image() and also: game.load.atlas, game.load.audio, game.load.spritesheet, game.load.text.
 And you start it with game.load.start().
+* Added optional frame parameter to Phaser.Sprite (and game.add.sprite) so you can set a frame ID or frame name on construction.
+* Fixed bug where passing a texture atlas string would incorrectly skip the frames array.
+* Added AnimationManager.autoUpdateBounds to control if a new frame should change the physics bounds of a sprite body or not.
+* Added StageScaleMode.pageAlignHorizontally and pageAlignVertically booleans.
+When on Phaser will set the margin-left and top of the canvas element so that it is positioned in the middle of the page (based on window.innerWidth).
+* Added support for globalCompositeOperation, opaque and backgroundColor to the Sprite.Texture and Camera.Texture components.
+* Added ability for a Camera to skew and rotate around an origin.
+* Moved the Camera rendering into CanvasRenderer to keep things consistent.
+* Added Stage.setImageRenderingCrisp to quickly set the canvas image-rendering to crisp-edges (note: poor browser support atm)
+* Sprite.width / height now report the scaled width height, setting them adjusts the scale as it does so.
+* Created a Transform component containing scale, skew, rotation, scrollFactor, origin and rotationOffset.
+Added to Sprite, Camera, Group.
+* Created a Texture component containing image data, alpha, flippedX, flippedY, etc. Added to Sprite, Camera, Group.
+* Added CameraManager.swap and CameraManager.sort methods and added a z-index property to Camera to control render order.